In 2012, Kearns Mancini began working on a design for a seven-storey mid-rise residential building located in the growing community of Leaside.

 The design of the Upper House makes virtue of municipal planning requirements that state that mid-rise housing blocks must step back in order to transition and blend into existing neighbourhoods.
 Simultaneously, this allows each unit to have access to outdoor space.
 Ground-level units will have landscaped patios; mid-building suites will have balconies; and where the building steps back at the top, large terraces are created.

-A seven-storey mid-rise building, the Upper House will have 74 suites, ranging from one-bedroom units to three-bedroom-plus-den units.
-There are also seven townhome units, which front a quieter residential street and respond to the context of the neighbouring single-family dwellings.
+The seven-storey mid-rise building, the Upper House features 66 suites, ranging from one-bedroom units to three-bedroom-plus-den units.
+There are also 12 townhome units, which front a quieter residential street and respond to the context of the neighbouring single-family dwellings.
 The multi-unit typology establishes a building that fosters many demographics and age groups within the existing community.

 Gross Project Area